 5. Stevens Pass

-With a rental shop, plenty of dining options and the opportunity for snowshoe lessons on site, Stevens Pass is the perfect place to strap those snowshoes on for the very first time.
+With a rental shop, plenty of dining options, and the opportunity for snowshoe lessons on-site, Stevens Pass is the perfect place to strap those snowshoes on for the very first time.

 4. Hurricane Ridge, Olympic National Park

-One of the premier snowshoes hikes for beginners, Hurricane Ridge offers stunning panoramic views, frosted evergreens and rolling hills of snowdrifts.
+One of the premier snowshoes hikes for beginners, Hurricane Ridge, offers stunning panoramic views, frosted evergreens, and rolling hills of snowdrifts.
 The visitor’s center offers snowshoe rentals on the weekends during the winter.

-Starting out from the lodge is a 1.5-mile trek along a road that soon turns into forest land.
-There is a picnic area that offers an end point for the true beginners.
+Starting from the lodge is a 1.5-mile trek along a road that soon turns into forest land.
+There is a picnic area that offers an endpoint for the true beginners.
 Turn around and explore the trailside meadows.
 For the beginner who wants a bigger challenge, keep heading up towards Hurricane Hill.
 Regardless if you make the summit or not, the views are spectacular along the way.